 Introducing URBACT digital buddies

-URBACT continues to support cities in their digital transition.
-A recent addition to our growing support package is the creation of a pool of experts available on demand to support networks in their digital working.
+We continue to support cities in their digital work, most recently through the creation of a pool of experts available on demand.

 During the peak of the Covid-19 pandemic, 23 new networks embarked on their action planning journey.
 Across the networks, capacity to work online was mixed.
 And we quickly responded with a series of measures to help all the networks to adapt to the situation at every level, especially for the partners lacking in confidence and experience around digital tools.
 As hybrid working may continue way beyond the end of the year, we keep learning, reflecting and adapting to the ever changing situation.